ezili_sm_button

 *

-Ezili Danto's Note on Bwa Kayiman 2008: Reclaiming the Haitian People's Vodun Narrative at Bwa Kayiman
+Ezili Danto's Note on Bwa Kayiman: Reclaiming the Haitian People's Vodun Narrative at Bwa Kayiman

 Haiti struggles to survive within a hostile American Mediterranean, struggles to be how it was born to be - independent, free, Vodun, African and Kreyol.

 But Ginen poze.
-But all is calm in the Haitian collective soul- Ginen poze - because of Haiti's wholesome Vodun culture, epistemology and psychology.
+All is calm in the Haitian collective soul - Ginen poze - because of Haiti's wholesome Vodun culture, epistemology and psychology.

-80 thousand years out of Africa is a whole lot longer and makes 500plus-years of European conquest or even 1,000 years of Arab conquest seem fairly nanosecond small.
-Some say the Taino understood that, the Incas, Mayan and Aztecs too.
-But the sacred African Chronicles and living libraries still in existence evidence how Africans are used to studying one great sun/lunar cycle of 29 or so thousand years know the Ancestors’ line goes too far back to eternity to be uprooted or erased.
+The journey of the sun people continues.
+80, 100 to 200thousand years out of Africa is a whole lot longer and makes 500plus-years of European conquest or even 1,000 years of Arab conquest seem fairly nanosecond small.
+Some say the Tainos understood that.
+The Incas, Mayan and Aztecs too.
+But the sacred African Chronicles and Living African Libraries still in existence - evidence how Africans are used to studying one great sun/lunar cycle of 29 or so thousand years - know the Ancestors’ line goes too far back to eternity to be uprooted or erased.
 Ginen poze.
-Death doesn't scare the African, only how one lives and the energies (values/principles/ archetypes) one allows to mount and be extended.
+Death doesn't scare the rooted African.
+What matters is how one lives and the energies (values/principles/ archetypes) one allows to mount and be extended.

-But it is Haitians, earth-centered Vodun and Haitian independence and struggle to be free from Euro/US dominance and dependency, the world has been taught is backwards, violent and uncivilized, not the European tribes, their white settler derivatives and their bourgeois freedoms, patriarchal warmongering, monarchies, papacy and versions of Christianity.
+But it is Haitians, earth-centered Vodun, Haitian independence and Haiti's David and Goliath struggle to be free from Euro/US dominance and dependency that the world has been taught is backwards, violent and uncivilized, not the European tribes, their white settler derivatives and their bourgeois freedoms, patriarchal warmongering, monarchies, papacy and versions of Christianity.

 Haitians are an ancient people as old as Vodun.
 This generation of Haitians are in the process of reclaiming the Haitian – konesans - narrative.
 “Pale Fransè pa vle di lespri.”

-Indeed generations of Haitians have reclaimed the Haitian narrative, in a myriad of ways, even within the swirl of chaos, even under the veil of the subcontracted, Haitian collaborators’ imposed Western fratricide (Kolon Bafyòti e Ndòki (fòs djab) yo k ap trayi Negès e Neg Guinen depi lan Guinen, pote nou bay blan - Mundele), its Christian, French and colonial graven images, treachery and foreign domination.
+Indeed generations of Haitians have reclaimed the Haitian narrative, in a myriad of ways, even within the swirl of chaos, even under the veil of the subcontracted, Haitian collaborators’ imposed Western fratricide (Kolon Bafyòti e Ndòki (fòs djab) yo k ap trayi Negès e Neg Guinen depi lan Guinen, k ap van nou bay blan yo - Mundele yo), its Christian, French and colonial graven images, treachery and foreign domination.
 Ginen poze.
 Ours, has always been the serpentine, not linear, path.

 Overlapping the misery and chaos imposed on Haiti by the colonially insane and morally-repugnant-let’s-hoard-it-all global economic elite, containing Haiti in deliberate poverty post independence, there is Vodun.
 Vodun is perennially replacing their chaos with the order, organization, rites, rituals, rhythms, dances, vèvès and the hierarchies (Manbo, Hougan, Sèrvitè, Pòt Drapo, Tanbouyè, Hounsi Bosal, Hounsi Djò, Hounsi Kanzo, Hounsi Sou-Pwen, Hounsi Desounen, Hounjènikon, Konfyans...et al) in Vodun which anchors the Haitian, is the vehicle for the manifestation of the Haitian into the world towards collective perfection.
 Towards allowing self to only be mounted by good, so to extend collective good and perfection.
 Towards, leaving a responsible legacy that will be raised up by future Haitians, become saint.